 Treating an electrolyte imbalance involves either restoring levels if they are too low or reducing concentrations that are too high.

 If levels are too high, the treatment will depend on the cause of the excess.
 Low levels are normally treated by supplementing the needed electrolyte.
+Various electrolyte supplements are available to purchase online.

 The type of treatment will also depend on the severity of the imbalance.
 It is sometimes safe for an individual's electrolyte levels to be replenished over time without ongoing monitoring.